cloudfoundry/stratos/docs/suse/deploy.md

 stratos-ui-ext   NodePort   172.24.239.140   10.17.3.1     80:30862/TCP,8443:32129/TCP   1h
 ```

-> NOTE: When you log in to Stratos, your SUASE Cloud Foundry dpeloyment should already be registered and connected to Stratos.
+> NOTE: When you log in to Stratos, your SUSE Cloud Foundry dpeloyment should already be registered and connected to Stratos.

 ## Connecting Kubernetes to Stratos